 When I was a 21 year old missionary walking the streets of Chile, trying my very best to speak to groups of people in a language that was so very foreign to me, I discovered something about myself that I never anticipated nor realized—I have a passion for communication.
 Furthermore, I love the art of public speaking, so much so that by the time I was age 24, I had my first book published on the subject.

-This passion of mine took a back-seat to running my swimming pool company from 2002-2010, but gratefully over the past 3 years I’ve had the opportunity to get back to my roots and speak at many social media/marketing conferences, workshops, and company events.
+This passion of mine took a back-seat to running my swimming pool company from 2002-2010, but gratefully over the past 3 years I’ve had the opportunity to get back to my roots and speak at many social media/marketing conferences (like Keynoting Social Media Marketing World above), workshops, and company events.
 Even better, over this time period, I’ve had the tremendous opportunity of listening to some pretty amazing speakers—all with unique styles and strengths—and all with their own story to tell.

 The Best Social Media Speakers of 2013

 As someone that adores the art of communication so much, I typically find myself analyzing a speaker’s skills, habits, and techniques more than I actually listen to the content itself.
 I don’t say this to brag, as in some ways it’s a curse, but I literally can’t help myself.
 And anyone that considers themselves an aspiring or professional speaker likely knows exactly what I’m talking about.